Kannapolis-Bioinformatics/pathwrap/README.md

 ## Overview

-Pathwrap is a RNASeq analysis tool that provides a wrapper for the processing of RNAseq datasets from quality control of raw reads to the visualization of enriched pathwys obtained from processing the datasets.
-This tool runs all the essential steps of RNAseq processing from quality control, filtering out low quality reads, trimming adapters, sequence alignemnt, alignment count, differential analysis, enrichemnt analysis and pathway visualization.
-It is the first tool that combines all essential steps of RNSeq analysis till pathway visualization.
-It has the ability to continue the analysis if it is halted at any stage and generate quality pictures and generate comprehensive analysis of the data.
+Pathwrap is an analysis tool for the processing of RNAseq datasets from raw data to data visualizations.
+Pathwrap is built on pathway enrichment tool GAGE (Generally Applicable Gene-set Enrichment for Pathway Analysis) and pathway visualization using pathview.
+Features include all the essential steps of RNAseq processing including read quality control (e.g., trimming and filtering), read mapping,  read summarization/quantification, statistical differential abundance analysis (DESeq2 and edgeR), pathway enrichment (GAGE using KEGG KO), and pathway visualization (pathview).
+Pathwrap provides a start to finish automatic pipeline within the R framework for comprehensive analysis of RNAseq data.

 ## Installation
 In order to install pathwrap, open R (version "4.3") and write